tgstation/TerraGov-Marine-Corps/docs/faction-design.md

 - Allow low skill xenos as well?).
 There should always be an acceptable minimum of these AIs that scales with pop (ratio TBD)
 - on TTS should hivemind play as well? and if yes can it be made so admins crack down on the ooc in ic
 - Garrison (Tivi, pending map)
-- Maturity removal, primo stay on maturity system
+- Maturity removal, apex stay on maturity system
 - Upping Minion spawn rate
 - Xeno TTS (Tivi)
 - Splitting psy points into tactical/strategic